Executing Test Cases via command line

 error.
 Specify 0 if you don't want to stop on error.

-Specify 1 if you want to stop on first error.
-Otherwise
+Specify 1 if you want to stop on the first error.
+Otherwise,

 specify any number if you want to stop the execution after